A note from founder Nick Sheridan:

 Starting out in farmers markets in 2013, 99th Monkey soon spread into stores and online.

-Five hundred-odd farmers markets later, 99th Monkey can be now found in retailers right across Australia (including Coles in Victoria), and I can still be found at certain markets in Melbourne, spreading the joy of simple, delicious food.
+Five hundred-odd farmers markets later, 99th Monkey can be now found in retailers right across Australia (including Coles supermarkets), and I can still be found visiting my favourite farmers markets in Melbourne, spreading the joy of simple, delicious food.

 You’re probably wondering where the name 99th Monkey comes from . . .